fbpx

 It must be noted that the summer gets extremely hot, particularly in the north of the park.
 January and February can easily reach maximum temperatures of 34 degrees or higher.

-Key points to consider when visiting Kruger:
+Key points to consider when visiting the Kruger National Park:

 • Remember, there is limited to no signal on the roads between camps.
 However, most camps have cell phone reception.